Scalar Polynomial Curvature Invariants in the Context of the Cartan-Karlhede Algorithm

-At the next iteration of the algorithm, the metric coframe is an invariant coframe, and so we may solve for the spin-coefficients \cite{MW2013} from the components of the covariant derivative of the Ricci tensor:
+Yet again, the frame is an invariant coframe and we can isolate the invariants in \eqref{templateI} from the components of the covariant derivative of the Ricci tensor to completely classify this spacetime: